strategist922/SolutionArchitects/README.md

 ## Deploy

 Below are the steps to deploy the use case into your Azure subscription.
-Note that to condense the steps somewhat, a **>** is used between repeated actions.
+Note that to condense the steps somewhat, **>** is used between repeated actions.
 For example:

 1. Click: **Button A**
 1. Click: **Button B**